The-V-Hot-Wheels/movie-info-browser/README.md

 Even so, this movie info browser is not intended to be a user-friendly app.
 It is only meant for our team's research.

+All this program does is show you some basic information about a movie.
+In the first draft, you had to type the movie's IMDb ID without the "tt" prefix.
+But that was way too user-unfriendly even for an internal use app.

+So I changed it to instead take the movie's title.
+Fortunately, thanks to the OMDb API, you don't have to be exact with the movie titles.
+For example, "Empire strikes back" and "Are you there, God?" should pull up *Star Wars: Episode V:
+The Empire strikes back* and *Are You There, God?
+It's Me, Margaret*, respectively.

 Make sure you have your OMDb API key is somewhere the program can access it but that it won't get picked up by Git.
 First, I tried putting it in an environment variable called `MOVIE_API_KEY`, but since this is an iOS app rather than a